-Other than that, I’ve dabbled in natural dyeing, as well as being conscious of sourcing threads and yarns that are from sustainable or recycled sources.
+Other than that, I've dabbled in natural dyeing and been conscious of sourcing threads and yarns from sustainable or recycled sources.

 What advice would you give to someone starting a responsible brand?

 You have to be really committed to it!
-It’s hard to make a product completely sustainable, but to get there, it takes time.
-Be patient, there is beauty in slow production.
+It's hard to make a product completely sustainable, but getting there, it takes time.
+Be patient, and there is beauty in slow production.

 Which item of clothing in your wardrobe is the most important to you?
 (An item that is the most meaningful to you)

-My favourite item of clothing is this top that I bought probably back in 2010 in a charity shop in Manchester.
+My favourite clothing item is this top I bought back in 2010 in a charity shop in Manchester.
 It has such a great shape and the most beautiful buttons on the shoulders.
-I wear it a lot, and sadly it’s starting to fray a little.
-I love how I’ll never own anything like it again – that’s the beauty of finding an amazing vintage charity shop piece!
+I wear it a lot, and sadly it's starting to fray a little.
+I love how I'll never own anything like it again – that's the beauty of finding an amazing vintage charity shop piece!

 Which small businesses are you loving at the moment, and would like to give a shout out to?

-My favourite slow-fashion brand that I’ve been inspired by for a while is Paloma Wool.
-The brand’s aesthetic and creativity in their campaigns and just the clothes are so good.
-I own a jumper from the brand and it’s one of my favourite pieces of clothing in my wardrobe.
+My favourite slow-fashion brand that I've been inspired by for a while is Paloma Wool.
+The brand's aesthetic and creativity in their campaigns and just the clothes are so good.
+I own a jumper from the brand, one of my favourite pieces of clothing in my wardrobe.

-Another brand that I’ve been following is AMMA Sri Lanka which has been set up by a friend from uni.
-AMMA is committed to using food waste to naturally dye materials, as well as providing mothers and women with fair paid employment in the area.
-It’s such a brave and beautiful social enterprise and well worth checking out.
+Another brand that I've been following is AMMA Sri Lanka which a friend from uni has set up.
+AMMA is committed to using food waste to naturally dye materials and providing mothers and women with fair-paid employment in the area.
+It's such a brave and beautiful social enterprise and well worth checking out.

 In light of the current COVID-19 pandemic, what issue has been highlighted in the industry to you?

-Of course, the saddest thing is that those who are lowest paid in the fashion industry have been the most affected by the pandemic with no financial safety net.
-Major buyers would cancel their orders and not pay their suppliers in advance for the materials, the payment would also be majorly delayed even at the best of times.
-The responsibility lies with the major fashion companies of course but the pandemic has shown how they can easily get away with exploiting their lowest paid garment workers.
+Of course, the saddest thing is that those who are the lowest paid in the fashion industry have been the most affected by the pandemic with no financial safety net.
+Major buyers would cancel their orders and not pay their suppliers in advance for the materials; the payment would also be majorly delayed even at the best of times.
+The responsibility lies with the major fashion companies, of course but the pandemic has shown how they can easily get away with exploiting their lowest-paid garment workers.

 What is your hope for the future of fashion and textiles?

 My hope is that there will be a cultural shift in customers being more aware of buying sustainably and seeing that as our personal responsibility to think before buying a new item of clothing.
-There is a way to go in this area, as it’s hard to change the world’s shopping habits.
-Brands could help a lot with that however, in helping customers shop more sustainably by being the ones who make the changes first.
-There needs to be a way of keeping those brands accountable and exposing their unethical practices.
+There is a way to go in this area, as it's hard to change the world's shopping habits.
+Brands could help a lot with that, however, in helping customers shop more sustainably by making the changes first.
+There must be a way of keeping those brands accountable and exposing their unethical practices.
 It would be amazing to see the fashion industry as a market that celebrates and protects the rights of its workers and leads the way in being environmentally conscious.

 Written by Bethan and Alexandra @theecostories